- Photo (or darkslide) does not eject from camera

 How to avoid:

-- Please note that the flash and the ejection of the photo are triggered by the battery of the film pack.
+- Please note that the flash and the ejection of the photo are triggered by the battery of either the camera or the film pack.
 If you leave your camera open for a long time, the battery will be gradually drained.
-Make sure to close your camera whenever you aren’t using it, to prevent the flash loading and draining your film pack’s battery.
+Make sure to close or turn off your camera whenever you aren’t using it, to prevent the flash loading and draining your film pack’s battery.